PathwayCommons/cytoscape-sbgn-stylesheet/README.md

-# SBGN Renderer
+# cytoscape-sbgn-stylesheet
-A JavaSript library that renders biological networks using cytoscape.js and the System Biology Graphical Notation language
+A Cytoscape.js package that provides SBGN specific glyph styles

 ### Purpose
 To render SBGN(Systems Biology Graphical Notation) graphs -- a visual language for representing biological processes.

 ### Requirements
 Input needs to be formatted Cytoscape.js graph JSON.

 The following graph JSON structure is required:
 ```